alexhosier/docker-api-test/README.md

 ```

 ## Endpoints

+### /
-'/' - The root endpoint, returns info about the API, no API key required
+The root endpoint, returns info about the API, no API key required.

+Implemented endpoints
+- GET

 '/items'
+- GET
+- POST
+- DELETE